Runsolar/motodriver/README.md

 ```

 ## Setting up
-In order to control your motors, you must create abstractions of them.
+In order to control your physical motors, you must create abstractions of them.
 This abstraction corresponds to the class **Motor**.
 Therefore in the first place you should to declarate a **Motor** class object(s).
 It is preferable to do this outside of the setup and loop functions.
 ```
 For example.